ninstar/Rich-Presence-U-DB/README.md

 ## How to contribute

-Here is the list of games for each platform:
+Here is the list of currently supported platforms:

 - Wii U - [wup.csv](titles/wup.csv)
 - Nintendo Switch - [hac.csv](titles/hac.csv)
 - Nintendo 3DS - [ctr.csv](titles/ctr.csv)

+> [!Important]
 >  Cells are separated by commas ``,`` and delimited by double quotation marks ``"``.

 ### Titles

-Each line is for a different game, regions are separated by columns with the following prefixes:
+Each line is for a different software, regions are separated by columns with the following prefixes:

 - **US** for America
 - **EU** for Europe